Contents:

 In short, the EPQ is an independent project that allows students to plan and conduct research on a topic of their choice.
-It is generally taken in Year 12 or Year 13, alongside other A Levels, and provides students with the opportunity to develop crucial skills, applicable to university and beyond.
+It is generally taken in Year 12 or Year 13, alongside other A Levels, and provides students with the opportunity to develop crucial skills applicable to university and beyond.

-What is the EPQ?
+What is an EPQ?

-The Extended Project Qualification (EPQ) is a Level 3 standalone qualification that your child can take alongside their choice of A Level, BTEC, or T-level courses.
-It is worth up to 28 UCAS points (half an A Level).
+The Extended Project Qualification (EPQ) is a Level 3 standalone qualification that your child can take alongside their A Level, BTEC, or T Level courses.
+It is worth up to 28 UCAS points, which is equivalent to half an A Level.
+The EPQ offers students the chance to explore a topic that interests them and to plan, conduct, and deliver an independent project.

 So, what does the EPQ actually involve?
 Here’s a brief outline of the key stages: